 Optimizing IMAP mailbox content is easy – you can go through the folders to check for unnecessary emails, blocked contacts, trash items, tasks, etc. But, when it comes to migrating IMAP mailboxes, it becomes a little complicated for users to manage the overall process.
 Although you can easily migrate IMAP mailboxes to Office 365 or Exchange with various techniques, not very method is feasible in every situation.
 So, you need a reliable method that offers easy and quick IMAP migration.

-Before executing the manual mailbox migration, it is good to inform your users about migration.
-Check the below points that you should tell your users:
+Prior to commencing the manual mailbox migration process, it is advisable to proactively notify your users about the impending migration.
+Consider the following key points to effectively communicate with your users: